roarkry/vpc/README.md

 # Files in GitHub

-All files should be copied to each server.
+This repo should be cloned to each server's /home/plex folder.
 The file naming convention [server]-[user to run as]-[script description].sh

 It also assumes each box (SEED and PLEX) has a **plex** user in addition to root (hence the /home/plex references)